How to meaningfully participate in our study and reading groups

 - React and Respond questions – Based on factual information presented in the chapter or in other scholarly work, react to the quote (in a respectful and polite fashion) and respond as to the implications and conclusions the author draws from it and how the quote supports or disputes the author’s chapter thesis.
 You should be engaging your own thoughts and conclusions with the authors.

 - Affirm or Refute questions – Goal: How do you believe the quote supports or rejects the author’s thesis and conclusions.
+Take a position as you would in a debate in order to recognize the strengths and weaknesses of a position.

 Links to the available primary sources mentioned in the chapter.
 Not all chapters will have primary sources listed.
 Readers should also look to the author’s bibliography and notes for primary sources.